AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 # Exploring Hyperparameter Usage and Tuning in Machine Learning Research

-This repository provides additional material for our paper: "Exploring Hyperparameter Usage and Tuning in Machine Learning Research", including metadata for the research paper and the code statistics of the analyzed code repositories.
+This repository provides additional material for our paper: "Exploring Hyperparameter Usage and Tuning in Machine Learning Research", including metadata for the research papers and the statistics of the analyzed code repositories.

 ## API Crawler